jina-ai/example-meme-search/README.md

 This is a simple example to show how to build an AI-powered search engine for searching memes using the [Jina](https://github.com/jina-ai/jina/) framework.
 It indexes and searches a subset of the [imgflip dataset](https://www.kaggle.com/abhishtagatya/imgflipscraped-memes-caption-dataset) from Kaggle.

+The app:

+- Reads meme captions, template names, and image filenames from a JSON file
+- Builds a searchable index by creating vector embeddings from the combined caption and template name
+- Opens up a RESTful interface to search that index using a text query

 ## Play with a live demo

 On [Jina's examples site](http://examples.jina.ai)